yahyaeb/yahyaeb/README.md

 ## About me

-I’m a multi-talented individual currently advancing my programming skills at École 42, with expertise in C, Bash, Linux, and Git.
+I am currently advancing my programming skills at École 42, with expertise in C, Bash, Linux, and Git.
 Holding a Bachelor's in Business Management, I blend technical proficiency with a strong business foundation.

 I’m a cybersecurity enthusiast, passionate about troubleshooting, problem-solving, and collaborating across teams to drive projects forward with efficiency and innovation.